fhuider/SOP_BIONIC/README.md

 12 007_1 005 006 1 -9
 12 007_2 005 006 1 -9
 ```
 Here is an example of what the .ped / .fam file should look like.
 The six columns represent Family ID, Personal ID, Father ID, Mother ID, Sex, and Phenotype.
-For sample QC purposes the phenotype can be left missing.
+For sample QC purposes the phenotype can be left missing (-9).
 Notice the “_1/\_2” suffix for individual 514312341234.
 ```
 123456 514312356789 514319849832 514365747373 2 -9
-123457 514312349872 514312345678 514312345679 2 -9
+123457 514312349872 514312345678 514312345679 1 -9
 123458 514309380490 514312345680 514312345681 2 -9
 123459 0 0 2 -9
 123460 514312341234_1 514343214321 514354321543 2 -9